javers/javers.github.io/documentation/configuration/index.md

 }
 ```

-BEAN mapping style is selected in <tt>JaversBuilder</tt> as follows:
+BEAN mapping style is selected in `JaversBuilder` as follows:

 ```java
 Javers javers = JaversBuilder